dipanshparmar/port_scanner/README.md

 ## Port Scanner
 A simple and good (only saying to satisfy myself) port scanner.
-You might get more bugs instead of the results :information_desk_person:, but it is still worth checking :smile:
+You might going to face some bugs, but it is still worth checking :smile:

 ## Installation
 `git clone https://github.com/dipanshparmar/port_scanner.git`